clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/05_failed_transactions.md

 ### Reasons for failure

-In an open ended setup like subscriptions where transactions are scheduled indefinitley into the future there will occur situations where a subscriber fails.
+In an open ended setup like subscriptions where transactions are scheduled indefinitley there will occur situations where a subscriber fails.
 This can occur for two reasons:

 - Not enough approval
 - Not enough funds

-Therefore when the caller script makes its periodic check for scheduled transactions it checks whether the Subscriber has enough approval and funds.
+Therefore when the caller function makes its periodic check for scheduled transactions it also checks whether the subscriber has enough approval and funds.

 In order to avoid attacks on the contract the protocol must create expenses born by the subscriber that make failure costly enough that even a malicious user would want to avoid failing.

 Lets see how this works based on different situations.

 ### Problems

+#### Revocation

 If the subscriber has revoked their approval for Clocktower to move funds from their account the transaction will fail.